If you’re tempted by the amenities and flexibility provided by an apartment, you'll most likely come across the terms ‘serviced’ and ‘non-serviced’.

 Services include, as a minimum: Housekeeping, 24-hour customer care and increased security measures.
-Some establishments also offer onsite staff, 24-hour reception and other luxury guest amenities.
+Some establishments (like Dolphin Square) also offer onsite staff, 24-hour reception and other luxury guest amenities.

 The apartments are managed professionally and available to rent all year round.

-Some serviced apartment providers, such as Dolphin Square, are accredited members of The ASAP (The Association of Serviced Apartment Providers), which means they have to adhere to a ‘Stay with Confidence promise’ which includes assurance of the level and quality of customer care, safety and security provided.
+Some serviced apartment providers - also including Dolphin Square - are accredited members of The ASAP (The Association of Serviced Apartment Providers), which means they have to adhere to a ‘Stay with Confidence promise’ which includes assurance of the level and quality of customer care, safety and security provided.

 The flexibility, privacy and convenience of serviced apartments means they suit the needs of a wide assortment of travellers, including: professionals on short term business trips; long-term executive renters; family and group holidays and people relocating during home renovations.